 The Designs Act 2003 allows applicants to include multiple designs in applications.
 This was intended to reduce costs for applicants, and to benefit industries which produce a large number of designs.
 However in practice there is no cost advantage to filing a multiple design application.

-The Australian Government noted the recommendation in May 2016 and may consider the issue at IP Australia's next fee review.
+The Australian Government noted the recommendation in May 2016.

 On hold 04-Sept-2017